davestewart/alias-hq/docs/quick-start.md

 > *For more detailed steps, see the [Setup integrations](./cli/integrations.md) document.*

-To set up existing integrations like Webpack and Jest, from the main menu:
+To set up tooling or frameworks like Webpack and Jest, from the main menu:

 - Choose "Setup integrations > Setup integration"
-- Choose an integration from the list of integrations
+- Choose an integration from the list
 - Follow the instructions

+If you want to do this manually, see the [Integrations](integrations.md) document

 ## Update source code